VatoAI/snakkaz-chat/deploy-trigger.md

 # Deployment trigger file
-Last deployment: 17.
-May 2025 - Completed Cloudflare to Namecheap migration with subdomain setup and Supabase optimizations
+Last deployment: 22.
+May 2025 - Fixed TypeScript compilation errors and bugs in the Snakkaz Chat application before deployment, focusing on security, type safety, and component compatibility issues.